Blog Home >Blog Post

 Why might a Direct Debit fail?

 No payment system has a one hundred percent success rate at collection and payment completion.
-This is equally true of Direct Debit payments, with a 1% increase in Direct Debit payments in August 2024, compared to July 2024.
+This is equally true of Direct Debit payments, with a 1% increase in failed Direct Debit payments in August 2024, compared to July 2024.

 There are a number of reasons for this data, including the fact that mortgage and water rates may have played a part.
 However, taken year on year, Direct Debit is proven to be one of the most reliable forms of payment collection available in the UK.